 The Dow Jones Industrial Average, the DJIA or Dow, is the U.S. stock market price indicator the media most often quote.
 It is reported at the close of each trading day, e.g. 8306.35 on 4/25/03; the unit of this 8306.35 Dow price is US$ on 4/25/03.
 Thus, comparing Dow prices from different times is comparing apples to oranges because the consumer purchasing power of the US$ depends on the time.

 To make an apples to apples comparison, one must divide the Dow price for a particular time by the consumer price index for that same time, and then compare quotients.
 I have done this to obtain the points in the plot, which thus shows the Dows consumer purchasing power over time (a horizontal gridline corresponds to a constant amount of the goods and services purchased by households).
-Specifically: points are monthly averages starting with 1/24 (January 1924); each datum = the monthly average of daily closing Dow prices, divided by the CPI-U for that month, multiplied by 1.49629 (=100*168.8/11281.26), making the all-time high in 1/00 (January 2000) equal to 100 (see plot) -- these data are designated the Real Dow.
+Specifically: points are monthly averages starting with 1/24 (January 1924); each datum = the monthly average of daily closing Dow prices, divided by the CPI-U for that month, multiplied by 1.49629 (=100*168.8/11281.26), making the (then) all-time high in 1/00 (January 2000) equal to 100 (see plot) -- these data are designated the Real Dow.
 Note: CPI-U is the broadest, most comprehensive consumer price index published by the U.S. government. ("The CPI is generally the best measure for adjusting payments to consumers when the intent is to allow consumers to purchase at today's prices, a market basket of goods and services equivalent to one that they could purchase in an earlier period.")
 So, at a given time, Dow and Real Dow are both the price of the same stocks.
 The Dow price is in then current US$, whose consumer purchasing power much-depends on the time.
 The Real Dow price is in constant dollars, whose consumer purchasing power does NOT depend on the time.
-The maximum Real Dow = 100, equals the consumer purchasing power of US$11,281.26 in January 2000, which equals the consumer purchasing power of US$15,608.37 in October 2013 (CPI-U rose 38.4% over this 13 year, 9 month interval).
+The (then) maximum Real Dow = 100, equals the consumer purchasing power of US$11,281.26 in January 2000, which equals the consumer purchasing power of US$15,633.10 in January 2014 (CPI-U rose 38.6% over this 14 year, 0 month interval).

 To illustrate: the Dow averaged 985.93 in 1/66, and 4746.76 in 9/95 = 4.81 times higher; the CPI-U was 31.8 in 1/66, and 153.2 in 9/95 = 4.82 times higher; thus, the Real Dow for 1/66 and 9/95 are very nearly equal at 46.4 (see plot).
 This plot is directly inspired by the 3/30/99 publication of such a plot, titled Dow, Inflation Adjusted, by The Wall Street Journal (in article The First 10,000 Points.
 How It All Adds Up to 10000, page C14); the agreeing overlay of the two plots is here with quoted text.